gavdraper/gavdraper.github.io/_posts/2019-01-23-Why-You-Should-Never-Use-SELECT-Star-In-Production.md

 The exact same logic is also true for things like Hash Matches if you start joining these tables.

 ## Queries Can Be Harder To Debug/Read ##
-When you use SELECT * in a query with several tables joined it becomes very hard to reason what fields are coming from what tables.
+When you use SELECT * in a query with several tables joined it becomes very hard to distinguish what fields are coming from what tables.
 As I start joining tables I make a point to prefix every field with it's table name to make debugging and working with it later easier e.g...

 {% highlight sql %}
 SELECT